A local's guide to Paris - Marcus Shenn - Citimarks

 Did you adopt any new habits in Paris?

-When I was working as a stockbroker, I had a disciplined lifestyle: I remember practicing martial arts every night.
-In Paris, I got to enjoy the small pleasures of life: sipping a glass of wine during lunch, going to parties often etc. Embracing small doses of “dolce vita” in my everyday habits eventually helped me to adopt a more balanced lifestyle.
+During my time as a stockbroker, my lifestyle was disciplined, with nightly martial arts practice as a routine.
+In Paris, I embraced the small pleasures of life, such as savoring a glass of wine during lunch and attending parties frequently.
+Incorporating these small doses of "dolce vita" into my daily habits eventually led me to adopt a more balanced lifestyle.

 Is the film culture in North America any different from the one in Europe?

-Having experienced being on movie sets in North America, in Europe and in Asia, I can say the differences are noticeable.
-In Los Angeles, directors must struggle a lot to defend their vision; they have to negotiate pretty much everything with all the professionals involved.
-From the wardrobe designer to the actors and the cinematographer, everyone gets quite ferocious about guarding their respective departments, thus making it harder for directors to keep control over their work.
-In Europe and Asia, people are a little less territorial, leaving more space to the directors to express themselves.
+Having experienced movie sets in North America, Europe, and Asia, I can attest to noticeable differences.
+In Los Angeles, directors face considerable challenges in defending their vision; negotiations are required with professionals across the board.
+From wardrobe designers to actors and cinematographers, everyone fiercely guards their respective domains, making it more challenging for directors to maintain control over their work.
+In Europe and Asia, people tend to be less territorial, allowing directors more space to express themselves.

 Your latest short film, A Week with Rebecca, tells the story of a man sharing a week of his life with Rebecca, a life-like female android.
 What issues did you want to raise through this film?